Who are the Friends of Redwood?

 RHS is a public high school for students in the 11th & 12 grades who are looking for a small, supportive learning community that:

-— Enables students who are behind on credits and/or struggling with academics a smaller environment to support the acquisition of a WASC accredited high school diploma
+— Enables students who are behind on credits and/or prefer a smaller environment to support the acquisition of a WASC accredited high school diploma

 — Combines high academic expectations with extra social-emotional support services